jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 ## More Horror with Jan.

 The next night we get up and decide to do some pushing.
-The whole day is marred by the fact that - once again - we promised not to push the obvious continuation from Albert Hall.
+The whole day is marred by the fact that - once again - we promised not to push the obvious continuation from *Albert Hall*.
 So we decide to have a random bimble around.
-We try looking for alternative ways around the Albert Hall.
+We try looking for alternative ways around the *Albert Hall*.
 No success.
-Somehow we end up pushing a lead from the right of the passage leading to the Albert Hall (right looking towards the Albert Hall!).
+Somehow we end up pushing a lead from the right of the passage leading to the *Albert Hall* (right looking towards the *Albert Hall*!).

 The passage is small and bends under the main route.